 The provision does not align 42 CFR Part 2 with the HIPAA privacy rule, which would allow HIPAA covered entities the authority to access patient medical records.
-42 CFR Part 2 privacy protection provisions apply to people seeking care for substance use disorders and outline the circumstances in which a patient’s medical treatment can be disclosed.
+Privacy protection provisions of 42 CFR Part 2 apply to people seeking care for substance use disorders and outline the circumstances in which a patient’s medical treatment can be disclosed.

 Section 7161 and 7162 — Preventing Overdoses of Controlled Substances; Prescription Drug Monitoring Program

 The provision incorporates NASPER grants into the CDC.
-NASPER currently is authorized to administer grants through SAMHSA to create and enhance PDMPs , ensuring states have the ability to share data with other authorized users.
-However, NASPER has not been funded since 2010 and CDC has been providing most state PDMP funding since that time.
+NASPER currently is authorized to administer grants through Substance Abuse and Mental Health Services Administration to create and enhance PDMPs, ensuring states have the ability to share data with other authorized users.
+However, NASPER has not been funded since 2010 and CDC has been providing most state PDMP funding since then.

 The authorization for the grant funding appropriation does not increase mandatory spending and totals $496 million for each fiscal year 2019 to 2023.